evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/functions.rst

    The returned property object also has the attributes ``fget``, ``fset``, and ``fdel`` corresponding to the constructor arguments.

-   .. versionchanged:: 3.5
-      The docstrings of property objects are now writeable.

 .. _func-range:
 .. function:: range(stop)